AGFD Advancement of Application of Agricultural and Food Chemistry

 Nominations should list the name, present affiliation, and achievements of the candidate.
 The nomination form and no more than three (3) letters of endorsement must be submitted to the Chair of the Awards Committee by February 1 of the year for which they are nominated.
 The Awards Committee will select one nominee for ratification by the Divisional Executive Committee at or before their spring meeting.
 Nominees, other than the recipient, will be eligible for consideration for two (2) consecutive calendar years without re-submission of information.

-This symposium is sponsored by the Agricultural and Food Chemistry Division (AGFD) of the American Chemical Society.
-This symposium is designed by the AGFD to showcase the research talents of outstanding young scientists in the fields of study encompassed by the Division.
+A single young scientist is selected to be honored in an awards symposium sponsored by the Agricultural and Food Chemistry Division (AGFD) of the American Chemical Society.
+This competition is designed by the AGFD to showcase the research talents of an outstanding young scientist in the fields of study encompassed by the Division.

 The Kenneth A. Spencer Award (formerly the Charles E. Spencer Award) for outstanding achievement in agricultural chemistry is administered by the Kansas City Section of the American Chemical Society.
 The award recognizes meritorious contributions to the field of agricultural and food chemistry.
 The Kansas City Section presents this award in the hope that it will give added stimulus in research, education,industry, science & technology, and to further progress in agricultural and food chemistry.
 The award shall consist of an appropriate medal and an honorarium of $6,000 to be presented annually at a public meeting of the Kansas City Section of the American Chemical Society.
 The Spencer Award is presented at the ACS National Meeting and is co-sponsored by AGFD and AGRO.